rad1200/389Rfall2019/week/7/writeup/README.md

 gps time: 2018:08:22 16:33:24Z (this is in zulu time)
 4. iPhone 8 by Apple (iPhone 8 back camera 3.99mm f/1.8)
 5. 539.5 m Above Sea Leve
 6. CMSC389R-{look_I_f0und_a_str1ng}. this was found doing strings image| grep CMSC*.
-CMSC389R-{abr@cadabra} was found by first doing binwalk then upon discovery of a hidden png file did dd and extracted it and then opened the file
+CMSC389R-{abr@cadabra} was found by first doing binwalk then upon discovery of a hidden png file did dd and extracted it and then opened the file and there it was